Ken Block (politician): Combating fraud and government waste

 Shortly after the 2010 election, Democratic State Representative Lisa Baldelli Hunt urged Governor Lincoln Chafee to contact Block about working with state agencies to uncover fraud in Rhode Island's Medicaid programs.
 In April 2011, Block volunteered his company's services free of charge to help the state identify waste and fraud in Health and Human Services spending.
-He was not able to testify in person before the House and Senate Finance Committee that month, however, a written statement was submitted into the record.
+He was not able to testify in person before the House and Senate Finance Committee that month; a written statement was submitted into the record instead.
 Two months later, Block talked with both the Department of Human Services and the Department of Labor and Training about using his company's services free of charge.
 After several months negotiating with the Chafee administration, Block announced on WPRO's The John DePetro Show that his company was close to reaching an agreement to start working with state agencies to investigate waste and abuse in Rhode Island's welfare system.

 Block's company, Simpatico Software Systems, began working with the Providence Police Department's fraud unit in late 2012.
 Simpatico Systems developed a computer program so that fraud investigators can more easily access state records.
 The unit's two investigators, Jack Costa and Daniel Murphy, had previously been dependent on more than a dozen other agencies throughout the state and records were often unavailable in the current system.
 The Simpatico system specifically assisted the Providence Housing Authority in sharing data with the state government.
 Their efforts were featured on the November 6th edition of WPRI's Eyewitness News.
 It was claimed that the new computer software would help investigators detect millions of dollars in fraud.
 He was later involved in the Rhode Island Health and Human Services Waste and Fraud Report which submitted its preliminary findings in early 2013.